-Management anticipates revenues will continue to be impacted by the COVID-19 pandemic with reduced traffic volumes compared to pre-pandemic levels continuing through 2021.
-However, management anticipates a gradual recovery in traffic volumes as the Province ramps up the deployment of COVID-19 vaccinations across the Province and COVID-19-related restrictions are gradually eased.
+Management anticipates revenues will continue to be impacted by the COVID-19 pandemic with reduced traffic volumes compared to pre-pandemic levels continuing through the remainder of 2021.
+However, a gradual recovery in traffic volumes is expected to continue as vaccination rates across the Province are achieved and COVID-19-related restrictions are gradually lifted.